 The pedestrian hybrid beacon installation at the 4th Street crossing will provide a more positive warning to drivers for pedestrians and bicyclists crossing Main Street.
 Ketchum and ITD have discussed this replacement.
+The existing RRFB equipment can be repurposed to replace the existing beacons at the Wood River Trail/Warm Springs Road crossing.
+This crossing currently has the push buttons on the opposite side of the pathway from where pedestrians and cyclists stop at the crossing.
+This would be a short-term solution to improve the crossing for all users.

 The pedestrian improvements at the 6th Street crossing will provide more refuge for pedestrians as they cross Main Street and meet ADA standards for access to other pedestrian facilities.